noo-zh/ukey1-php-sdk-example/README.md

 ## Installation & Usage

 - Download or clone this repository to your localhost or web server.
-- Get your Ukey1 App credentials (for test environment)
+- Get your Ukey1 App credentials
-- Set your `App ID` and `Secret Key` in [example/ukey1-credentials.php](example/ukey1-credentials.php)
+- Set your `App ID`, `Secret Key` and domain name in [example/ukey1-credentials.php](example/ukey1-credentials.php)
 - Run [example/index.php](example/index.php)
-- The code around SDK is located in [example/ukey1-sdk-logic.php](example/ukey1-sdk-logic.php)

 ## License